Skip to main content

 A different solution

-So we need an interface for our customised theme that we can share with our packages.
+So we need an interface for our customized theme that we can share with our packages.

 import React from "react";